Mindfulness-Based Stress Reduction (MBSR) Course

 Please email email@example.com to receive updates.

-Attendance at an Orientation Session or a 2-Session Mindfulness Workshop is required for MBSR course registration.
+Attendance at an Orientation Session is required for MBSR course registration.

 Orientations are free of charge and held on the first Mondays of each month from 7-8:30 p.m. at the Center for Integrative Medicine.
 Orientation attendance can be applied to registration in any future MBSR course at the Center for Integrative Medicine.